sandialabs/pvOps/README.md

 Package Layout and Documentation
 ==============

 The package is delineated into the following directories.
-Refer to the `examples` directory for a full run-through of the available functionality.
+Refer to the `tutorials` directory for a full run-through of the available functionality.
 ```
 ├───docs                : Documentation directory
 |
-├───examples            : Functionality examples directory
+├───tutorials           : Contains tutorials of functionality
 │   └─── example_data   : └─── Example data
 |
 └───pvops               : Source function library